chris-hut/JobberSmartAssistant/README.md

 An assistant utilizing DialogFlow to help Jobber clients carry out common tasks and ask common questions without having to open up their laptop.

+## Testing

+The following sections will show you how to run our Smart Assistant locally.
+This will only launch the fulfillment API and won't be connected to the actual Google Assistant.
+To test it with a Google Assistant simulator follow the instructions [here](./USAGE.md).
 ## Building

 This project uses the .NET Core 2 SDK.
 If you don't have it available you can grab it from https://www.microsoft.com/net/download/.
 To build the project do: